 No design agency or a UI, UX designer wants to spend hours learning how to use a complicated platform.
-The good news is that there are tools in the market and they are pretty easy to get to grips with.
-The shorter the learning cycle the better.
+The good news is that there are easy prototyping tools in the market which are straightforward and can be learnt with zero troubles; the shorter the learning-cycle the better.
 In reality, most designers don’t have the spare time to learn long-winded tools.
-In our opinion, a good start is ‘how easy and intuitive is the tool/platform to learn’.
+In our opinion, a good start depends on how easy and intuitive user interface prototyping tool/platform can be grasped.

 Build awesome app prototypes for any device in minutes!

 Support is good and if it’s quick, that’s a plus point.
-Problems and difficulties happen and having someone to contact to get support from is always a bonus.
-The quality and variety of support are also important.
+Problems and difficulties are inevitable, and having someone to contact to get aid and support from is always important and a bonus.
+The quality and variety of support are also significant.
 Are there help documents, guides, tutorials and videos on offer and available to back such supports?
 This is a good question when considering design prototyping tools based on support.

-The best android prototyping tool and web prototyping tool factor in the actual time it takes to create your real-life prototype from uploading your image screens to prototype.
+The best android prototyping tool and web prototyping tool factor in the actual time it takes when generating a real-life prototype using uploaded image screens and other native or foreign tools.
 There is no reason why creating a prototype should not be quick and simple with all the choices that are available in the market.

-Does the tool/platform allow users to create a prototype for one device and test it out on all devices (ranging from the smartphone to tablet and desktop)?
+Does the tool/platform allow users to create a prototype for one device and test it out on all devices (ranging from the smartphone to tablet and a desktop)?
 This is a key requirement to determine the user experience across all devices.
-This allows users to quickly capture how their app looks and feels like across multiple devices before any coding has begun.
+This allows users to quickly capture how their app looks and feels like across multiple devices before any complex coding can begin.
 In this way, it is quick and easy to change and improve designs before the app is built.

-How easy and well does the tool/platform allow users to simulate end-users intended interaction?
+How easy and well does the tool/platform allows users to simulate end-users intended interaction?
 This includes transitions, scrolling, gestures, custom transitions, navigation between screens and overall display and appearance.

-The degree of features that is available on the tool/platform for sharing your prototypes with your team and clients.
+The degree of features that is available on the design prototyping tools for sharing your prototypes with your team and clients.
 Are you limited to the number of people you can share your prototypes with?
-The rule of thumb in our opinion is to receive and take on board as much feedback as possible to each of your prototypes to refine and improve.
+The rule of thumb in our opinion is to receive and take on board as much feedback as possible form each of prototype in order to refine and improve the final product.

 Does the platform/tool allow teams and collaborators to easily communicate on the design screens?
 Having the freedom to invite, as many or as little collaborators to each of your prototypes is a plus point.
 Does it support real-time design collaboration?
 The ability to have your team and clients discuss, iterate and collaborate in real-time on a prototype upon the design screen is definitely a key feature to look out for.

-Teams and businesses nowadays use so many other tools (e.g. Dropbox, Jira, Slack, Trello) in their everyday activity.
-Having a built-in integration with these third parties will help teams and businesses to automate many their workflow processes.
-This will help in saving time and ensuring that everyone is looking at the final versions.
+Teams and companies nowadays use so many other tools (e.g. Dropbox, Jira, Slack, Trello) in their everyday activity.
+Having a built-in integration with these third parties will help teams and businesses to automate many workflow processes involved.
+This will help in saving time and ensuring that every tool used represents the final version of the app.

-This is last but by no means least, how much does the tool/platform cost to use?
+This is last but by no means least; how much does the tool/platform cost to use?
 Some providers charge licence fees, yearly subscriptions, rolling month contracts and many more.
 All pricing plans are different and are all based on the number of users as well as the number of add-on features that they are offering.
 In our opinion, we feel the best two pricing plans are your rolling month contract.
-In this contract, you can cancel at any time and you are not signed up for a long contract.
-As you may not like the tool/platform or feel that this particular one is not right for you.
+In this contract, you can cancel at any time as you are not signed up for a long contract.
+Especially when you feel that this particular one is not right for you.
 We also believe the pricing should increase the number of users/projects.
 In this way, customers are only paying for what they are using.

 At the end of the day, evidence beats opinion.
-Clients don’t want endless PowerPoint’s and back-and-forth emails and not to mention never-ending meetings and specification documents.
-Instead, they want to see evidence they want to grasp and play with the prototype ‘like a real app’ on their computer or mobile.
+Clients don’t want endless PowerPoint’s and back-and-forth emails, not forgetting to mention the never-ending meetings and specification documents.
+Instead, they want to see evidence and want to grasp and play with the prototype ‘like a real app’ on their computer or mobile.

-By embracing prototyping agencies and businesses will be working smarter not harder when they adapt to using a prototyping tool.
-Resulting in more time to enjoy, happier teams and clients.
+By embracing prototyping agencies, businesses will be working smarter and not harder when using a prototyping tool.
+This will also result in more time to enjoy and consequently happier teams and clients.
 Everyone will start winning.

-An important point to remember is that there are many prototyping tools available in the market and the importance of finding the best one that suits you, your team and clients needs.
+An important point to remember is that there are many prototyping tools available in the market and it is important to find the best one that suits you, your team and client’s interest.
 We hope you have found our evaluation criteria helpful.